TanXiao/RSVA11001-Adapter/README.md

 Interestingly, there does not appear to a dedicated SATA controller.
 It is most likely integrated into the SoC.

-Software Stack
----
-The software stack is

-* U-Boot Universal Loader
-* Linux 2.6.24-rt1
-* A number of proprietary kernel modules for the special purpose hardware, for example one object file is named 74hc1605 which is a discrete flip-flop.
-* Proprietary kernel modules for hardware encoding of video, etc. There are some files referencing an FPGA, so this is a very general purpose core.
-* Busybox userspace
-* More stuff I have not analyzed yet

 Credits
 ----